What’s all this?

-- The Autofac container scans the assembly for Autofac modules and find a module that does two things.
+- The Autofac container scans the assembly for Autofac modules and it finds a module that does two things.

-- The module scans the current assembly and registers all the Rebus handlers that it finds.
+- The Autofac module it finds scans the current assembly and then registers all the Rebus handlers that it finds in that assembly.

-- The module then registers a timer that is configured to send heart beat messages to the bus every few seconds.
+- The Autofac module then registers a timer that is configured in the module to send heart beat messages to the bus every few seconds.

-- The Autofac container is then built and passed to our Rebus configuration.
+- The Autofac container is then built and passed into our Rebus configuration.

-- Then timer is resolved from the Autofac container and started.
+- Then Rebus configuration resolves our timer from the Autofac container and starts it.

 - The timer send a message to the Rebus bus, which puts it into the Azure Service Bus queue.